silvermadison/ISS-tracker/README.md

-# Internation Space Station Tracker
+# International Space Station Tracker
 ## Objective
 The purpose of this project is to track the International Space Station (ISS) by using the ISS's data from its website.
-This project uses software design principles including REST APIs (Representational State Transfer Application Programming Interfaces), Flask Application, creating routes in Flask using type annotations and docstrings, working with XML data, and containerization.
+This project uses software design principles including REST APIs (Representational State Transfer Application Programming Interfaces), Flask Application, creating routes in Flask using type annotations and docstrings, working with XML data, and containerization with Dockerfiles, Docker Compose, and Docker images.

 ## Contents
-This repository includes 1 script, 1 Dockerfile, and 1 README file.
+This repository includes 1 script, 1 Dockerfile, 1 docker-compose, and 1 README file.

+## Required Modules
+This project requires the installation of the requests, Flask, xmltodict, and geopy modules.
+Install these modules with the ```pip install --user <module>``` command in the command line.

 ## ISS Data
 **ADD MORE HERE.** The International Space Station (ISS) data is a dictionary of data points with epoch, position, and velocity data with a name EPOCH and keys X, X_DOT, Y, Y_DOT, Z, Z_DOT.